The Best Ski Resorts for Tree Skiing in New York

 Tree skiing at Holiday Valley is a standout feature according to our users.
 The resort boasts fantastic gladed runs that riders of all levels enjoy.
 One Snomad community member notes that Crystal, Mistletoe, and Ballet are perfect tree-lined runs, while an advanced snowboarder mentions finding "super pow in certain areas" of the glades (before unfortunately snapping their board on a tree!).
 Several skiers highlight the beautiful nature and scenic aspects of skiing through the forested areas.
 The tree runs offer a fun alternative to the main slopes, especially for those looking to escape the weekend crowds that can gather on the more popular pistes.

-#2 Hunter Mountain - Tree Skiing Rating
+#2 Bristol Mountain - Tree Runs Rating

 Tree skiing at Hunter Mountain gets mixed reviews from our Snomad community.
 Some advanced riders appreciate the wooded sections, with one snowboarder mentioning they found the tree runs quite enjoyable, rating them positively.
 However, others note limitations, with a skier from NYC pointing out that tree skiing options aren't Hunter's strongest feature.
 The mountain's proximity to the city means weekend crowds can impact the off-piste experience.
 If you're after tree skiing, you might want to visit midweek when there's fresh powder, as the typical East Coast conditions can make these areas challenging when icy.